BlinkUX/sequelize-mock/docs/api/sequelize.md

 ###  Return
-Returns <Promise> Promise that resolves the code is successfully run, otherwise it is rejected
+`Promise`: Promise that resolves the code is successfully run, otherwise it is rejected